 As Max’s quip makes clear, the moral conflict between teenagers and adults in Dream Warriors is pointedly generational.
 The dreary, aseptic mental institution that pits a repressive medical establishment against a motley group of misunderstood and mistreated patients is an obvious play on Ken Kesey’s One Flew Over the Cuckoo’s Nest, a 1962 novel revered by the counterculture.
 The message is literally embodied in Freddy, where the “souls of the children” he’s killed are trapped, gnashing and wailing in his flesh: the suburban, middle-class, Baby Boomer parents of Elm Street, after reaping the harvest of the post-war bounty and indulging in all manner of Dionysian and anarchic revels, or at the very least enjoying unprecedented leeway, are denying these same impulses and opportunities to their own children, all the while gorging on the easy money their found privilege and Reagan’s tax cuts afforded them.
-And where the Boomers’ parents by and large offered them a home, loyalty, community, security, and attention, the parents in Dream Warriors are aimless, divorced (yet another dismal record set during the decade), indifferent, bitter, drunk, or simply gone.
+And where the Boomers’ parents by and large offered their kids a home, loyalty, community, security, and attention, the parents in Dream Warriors are aimless, divorced (yet another dismal record set during the decade), indifferent, bitter, drunk, or simply absent.

 The deeply conservative agenda enacted throughout the ’80s, waged openly by the nascent Christian right, was in part a concerted attempt to strip the independence and political power—the twenty-sixth Amendment, passed in 1971, lowered the national voting age from 21 to 18—won by young people during the ’60s.
-The authoritarian, patriarchal, paternalistic, militaristic values (aka “family values”) condemned by so many Boomers were regurgitated and force fed to ’80s kids until they understood their proper place: self-righteous Afterschool Specials, abstinence-only programs because premarital sex is a sin and AIDS is “nature’s revenge on gay men,” children’s books about prepping for nuclear war, repulsive motivational speakers, latchkeys under the “Welcome Home” mat, razors hidden inside Halloween apples and the permanent sundering of the community trust, curfews, bans, and just say no to everything except summer jobs and self-abnegation.
+The authoritarian, patriarchal, paternalistic, militaristic values (aka “family values”) condemned by so many Boomers were regurgitated and force fed to ’80s kids until they understood their proper place: self-righteous Afterschool Specials, abstinence-only programs because premarital sex is a sin and AIDS is “nature’s revenge on gay men,” children’s books about prepping for nuclear war, repulsive motivational speakers, latchkeys under the “Welcome Home” mat, razors hidden inside Halloween apples and the permanent sundering of the community trust, curfews, bans, and “just say no” to everything except summer jobs and self-abnegation.
 “Fucked up chromosomes, man”—to the max.

 After Phillip (Bradley Gregg), the sleepwalker and puppeteer, is led to his doom by the strings of his own peeled arteries, the survivors meet in a group therapy session with Dr. Simms and Dr. Gordon.
 Their pleas for someone in power to merely believe them are dismissed at once by Simms: “I’m not going to take any more of this.
 How much longer are you going to go on blaming your dreams for your own weaknesses?”
 She threatens to sedate them, and tough guy Kincaid (Ken Sagoes) flips out; he’s sent to the “quiet room,” where he sings to himself all night, terrified.
 We can feel the walls of the institution—the vise of the incurable establishment—closing in on them.
 All they have now is each other, and this is the power of teenagers: to come together, regardless of differences or circumstances, and resist.
 But it’s not enough.
 When Nancy and Kristen (Patricia Arquette) finally unite everyone in the dream world, the group is quickly separated, and their newfound powers fall short.
 Taryn and Will are toyed with and easily killed.
 Joey holds Freddy off with a primal scream, and the survivors celebrate a victory we know is false.
 The ghost of Nancy’s father (John Saxon), killed earlier trying to bury Freddy’s remains in “hallowed ground” (a misguided plotline), suddenly appears before his long-estranged daughter.
 He apologizes for being a rotten father and tells her he loves her.
 They embrace, and dad morphs into Freddy, who kills Nancy.